*Post also available in: 日本語

-Recently, the LA Times released an article highlighting the mounting evidence that stem cell treatments will be some of the highest priced treatments within the medical marketplace.
+The LA Times released a compelling article highlighting the mounting evidence that stem cell treatments will be some of the highest priced treatments within the medical marketplace.
 Titled “Sky-high price of new stem cell therapies is a growing concern,” the author Michael Hiltzik explores the often exorbitant costs associated with stem cell procedures.

 Similarly, the U.S. Department of Health and Human Services website estimates that an unrelated bone marrow or cord blood transplant in the U.S. can cost from $100,000 to over $300,000 for the transplant and post-transplant care.
 While healthcare groups often provide some coverage for the procedure, they rarely cover the process of searching for a matched donor or cord blood unit, which can cost up to $50,000.

 These price tags are disconcerting, given that stem cell treatments are some of the most promising treatment now in development.
 Within the past few weeks, research has been released suggesting that stem cells may be capable of reversing infertility in patients after chemotherapy, reversing HIV, and helping patients recover after a heart attack.
 Clearly, it is important that new stem cell treatments to enter the marketplace are priced to be accessible and utilized by a broad base of patients.

 How to Address the Rising Costs of Stem Cell Treatments?

 Knowing that stem cell therapies are positioned to be some of the most expensive treatments in the medical marketplace, how can individual companies (and the industry at large) address these “sky high costs”?
 Because the manufacturing process substantially impacts the final cost of a stem cell therapy, economically manufacturing stem cells will be a critical step forward.